 While businesses take cyber security more and more seriously, it is clear that there are still things that are often overlooked.
 When forming a security strategy, companies should take in account all possible threats, both from the outside and the inside.
 On top of that it is important to not only look at security threats as attacks with malicious intent, but also as unlucky accidents that could happen.
 Taking this into consideration when forming a multi-layered defence strategy could make a huge difference for your company.

-Elimity designs sophisticated – yet easy to use – identity analytics software, which helps you to significantly reduce the risks of internal threats, while making suryou remain compliant with local and international laws.
+Elimity designs sophisticated – yet easy to use – identity analytics software, which helps you to significantly reduce the risks of internal threats, while making sure you remain compliant with local and international laws.